Lower East Side

-The Lower East Side, sometimes abbreviated as LES, is a historic neighborhood in the southeastern part of Manhattan in New York City.
+The Lower East Side, sometimes abbreviated as LES, is an historic neighborhood in the southeastern part of Manhattan in New York City.
 It is located roughly between the Bowery and the East River from Canal to Houston streets.
+Historically, it was understood to encompass a much larger area, from Broadway to the East River and from East 14th Street to Fulton and Franklin Streets.

 Traditionally an immigrant, working class neighborhood, it began rapid gentrification in the mid-2000s, prompting the National Trust for Historic Preservation to place the neighborhood on their list of America's Most Endangered Places in 2008.

 The Lower East Side is part of Manhattan Community District 3, and its primary ZIP Code is 10002.
 It is patrolled by the 7th Precinct of the New York City Police Department.

 Boundaries

 The Lower East Side is roughly bounded by East 14th Street on the north, by the East River to the east, by Fulton and Franklin Streets to the south, and by Pearl Street and Broadway to the west.
 This more extensive definition of the neighborhood includes Chinatown, the East Village, and Little Italy.
 A less extensive definition would have the neighborhood bordered in the south and west by Chinatown, – which extends north to roughly Grand Street – in the west by Nolita and in the north by the East Village.

 Historically, the "Lower East Side" referred to the area alongside the East River from about the Manhattan Bridge and Canal Street up to 14th Street, and roughly bounded on the west by Broadway.
 It included areas known today as East Village, Alphabet City, Chinatown, Bowery, Little Italy, and NoLIta.
 Parts of the East Village are still known as Loisaida, a Latino pronunciation of "Lower East Side".